Skip to content

 A calm weekly rhythm instead of last-minute scrambles

-Homework and tests used as diagnostics—not just items to finish
+Homework and tests used as diagnostics—not items to finish

 Progress tracking

-Homework reviews
+Homework reviewed

 Weekly reports

-Short, readable summaries for parents: progress, gaps, and next week’s targets.
+Short summaries: progress, gaps, and next week’s targets.

 Parent updates